cs4241-19a/materials/lecture7.markdown

 - Extra credit is due by 11:59 PM today, 9/16
 - Using unique ids (uids) in client/server transactions

-OK, it does take a bit of setup to get three.js up and running.
-Here's a script that creates a camera, lights, and a spinning geometry.

 # Creative Coding: Canvas

 Most of the time when people discuss the `<canvas>` element, they're talking about the using it for 2D drawing in the browser.
 However, `<canvas>` is also the primary element used for 3D rendering as well.
 Unlike SVGs, `<canvas>` used raster rendering techniques, so the images it generates are typically not well-suited for high-resolution printing.